epicchainlabs/epicchain-unity-sdk/PRODUCTION_READY_CERTIFICATION.md

 **RECOMMENDATION**: **IMMEDIATE PRODUCTION DEPLOYMENT APPROVED**

-The EpicChain Unity SDK represents a **paradigm shift** in blockchain game development and is ready to empower developers worldwide to create the next generation of Web3 games on the Neo platform.
+The EpicChain Unity SDK represents a **paradigm shift** in blockchain game development and is ready to empower developers worldwide to create the next generation of Web3 games on the EpicChain platform.

 ---